lovesyk/rippanda/README.md

 - This tremendously increases the startup speed of the tool since there is no need to read a possibly huge directory of galleries to find out which can safely be skipped.

 ## Delay
 Make sure to set the delay accordingly to your needs.
-The default delay of 1 second is fine to download a few galleries but if you start archiving or even worse updating hundreds of them, make sure to increase the delay to not get banned by the web servers.
+The default delay of 5 second should be fine for most use cases and prevent you from being banned by the web servers even in the case of excessive downloading / updating.

 ## Building with Maven
 ```